gvwilson/sensibleadventures/maddy-roo/in-heck-outline.md

     - Can get past the Mire and into Central's territory overnight
   - Sindy keeps coming up with crazy ways she can use her luck to join the raiding party
     - Shaper Leaf finally snaps that even luck needs something to work with
+  - The raiding party assembles in the square
+    - Gumption arrives with Dockety, wearing a knapsack (important later - this is where he gets the EMP)
   - Then the raiding party leaves and Sindy, Maddy, and Gumption are left behind
     - Sindy is crushed
     - But when they go home, Mouse is waiting for them